gorse-io/docs/src/docs/api/go-sdk.md

 ::: warning

-The Go SDK is under development, APIs might be changed in later versions.
+The Go SDK is under development, and APIs might be changed in later versions.
 Pull requests are welcomed: https://github.com/gorse-io/gorse/tree/master/client

 :::